Content Repurposing: 24 Easy Ways To Extend The Life Of Your Next Blog Post

 Readers enjoy new content that’s relevant.
 If you have older blog posts with outdated information, screenshots or even wrong information, you can update them and breathe new life to them.
 This serves as a way to refresh old blog posts and repurpose them into better content for your audience.

-For example, on WP Superstars, there was a post about FAQ plugins from a year ago.
+For example, on WP Superstars, there was a post about FAQ plugins from a long time ago.

 This post served as a relevant post when it was published, but later in the year, new plugins were created.
 Adam decided to update this post with more FAQ plugins, making it pertinent to today.